- 1 of 4

 Senegal is among the most stable and promising countries in the West Africa region, but has experienced low economic growth rates in recent years with only a small percentage of growth attributable to agriculture.
 Poor infrastructure, longstanding underinvestment, and an inhibiting policy environment continue to challenge the sector, though progress is being made in all these areas.

-The Government of Senegal’s growing investment in agriculture (of more than 10 percent per year) has opened the door for progress.
-In 2009, the country finalized its Comprehensive Africa Agriculture Development Programme (CAADP)
+The Government of Senegal’s growing investment in agriculture (by over 10 percent per year) has opened the door for progress.
+In 2009, the country finalized its Comprehensive Africa Agriculture Development Program

 Senegal has great potential to increase agriculture-led economic growth.
 The country has abundant land, motivated agricultural entrepreneurs, and access to international markets through a major port.
 Due to reasonably good governance, government investment, and considerable donor support, Senegal’s transportation, irrigation, communications and financial infrastructure are steadily improving.

-Browse the resources below for more on our food security and nutrition activities in Senegal.
+Browse the resources below for more information on U.S. Government support of food security and nutrition in Senegal.